 Though the artwork on display can definitely be a challenge to understand, security guards double as museum educators at Dia: Beacon.
 Feel free to ask a question which usually turns into a fascinating discussion about the artwork itself and how to understand it better.

 Pro tip: Don't miss the enormous Richard Serra's "Torqued Ellipses" sculptures which are on a lower floor and easy to miss if you're not looking for them.
 Also, don't miss a visit to the town of Beacon, a short climb up the hill from the museum.
 This artsy town is filled with galleries, coffee shops, and boutiques.

 Use hashtag #diabeacon #contemporaryart #hudsonvalley #daytrip

 With sparse landscapes and a fashionable stream of tourists, Marfa might just be the most Instagrammable city in Texas.
 The Chinati Foundation, a contemporary art museum based on the ideas of sculptor Donald Judd, is its heart.

-Art lovers particularly from Los Angeles make regular pilgrimages to the West Texas desert to see and be seen.
-Instagram photos at Chinati are full of harsh sun, big skies and geometric shots of the art installations and architecture.
-An Instagram post of Prada Marfa, itself an art installation that was designed to eventually erode and return to the earth, is almost a badge of merit.
+Art lovers, particularly from Los Angeles, make regular pilgrimages to the West Texas desert to see and be seen.
+Instagram photos at Chinati are full of harsh sun, big skies, and geometric shots of the art installations and architecture.

 Pro tips: If you really want to capture something special with your camera, look for the mysterious Marfa lights!